PhilippeMarcMeyer/FieldsLinker/README.md

 Also available on https://packagist.org/packages/philippemarcmeyer/fieldslinker ++++

+### v1.02 : Improvement : adding an id to the root dom element if not provided

 ### v1.01 : Bug correction : the manual sorting by drap and drop now works

 ### v1.00 : Jquery 3.5 Compatibility